 The unemployment insurance fund (UIF) is in good financial shape, having accumulated significant reserves over last years.
 This has been possible due to the relatively high contribution rates, strict eligibility criteria and low level of actual benefits paid.
-In 2015, contribution rates decreased slightly (from 1% to 0.8% of an employer's payroll, and from to 2% to 1.6% of an employee's wages or salary).
-The strategic aim behind collecting substantial reserves for the UIF is to accumulate resources for an important and costly labor-market reform that is intended to bring at least 10% of the country's disabled people (about 100,000 persons are currently receiving disability benefits) into employment.
+In 2016, contribution rates remained at the previous level (0.8% of an employer's payroll, and 1.6% of an employee's wages or salary).
+The strategic aim behind collecting substantial reserves is to accumulate resources for an important and costly work ability reform (WAR) that is intended to bring at least 10% of the country's disabled people into employment (about 100,000 people currently receive disability benefits).
+At the time of writing it is too early to evaluate the success of WAR.

-The significant progress made in fighting unemployment is freeing up resources to tackle the next major government priority, that of low pay.
-About fifth of employed persons receive a wage that is less than 2/3 of the country's average.
+Significant progress made in fighting unemployment is freeing up resources to tackle another government priority, that of low pay.
+About one-fifth of employed persons receive a wage that is less than two-thirds of the country's average.
 This is significantly above the OECD average.
-Unfortunately, instead of seeking solutions through the labor market or industrial relations, the government has decided to implement tax credits for low-pay workers.
+Unfortunately, instead of seeking solutions through the labor market or industrial relations, the government has decided to implement tax credits for low-pay workers as of January 2017.

-Minimum-wage regulations are in force in Estonia, and the wage level is fixed annually in a tripartite agreement.
-Collective-bargaining agreements are typically made at the level of enterprises or economic sectors.
+Minimum wage regulations are in force in Estonia, and the wage level is fixed annually in a tripartite agreement.
+Collective bargaining agreements are typically made at the level of enterprises or economic sectors.
 The minimum wage has increased modestly each year and should reach 42% of the average salary by 2017.
-In 2015, the minimum wage is €390 per month, which is 39% of the country's average salary.
+The 2016 minimum wage was €430 per month, which is 39% of the country's average salary.
+Compared to 2015, the gap between the minimum and average wage has remained constant.